 It goes without saying that if someone has your password, they can go into your files and find any type of sensitive information on your company they desire.

 4. Recording Key Strokes

-Cybercriminals can insert or email you malware that can record what you’re typing onto your computer.
+Cybercriminals can insert or email you malware called keyloggers that can record what you’re typing onto your computer.
+The data is then passed back to the hackers and used to access sensitive data.
 This can happen at your place of employment, or on your personal computer.

 When this happens, they record everything you are typing.
 This can include credit card numbers, passwords and sensitive information you might enter into a database like names, health data or anything else.

 This can be used against your company rather easily, as they will immediately have your passwords as well as company credit card information.
 They will then use these to release or find sensitive company information.